-This development of brake has come a long way straight from using the wooden block brakes in a cart to having cars as well as ABS bikes in India.
+This development of brakes has come a long way straight from using the wooden block brakes in a cart to having cars as well as ABS bikes in India.

 At the beginning of 1970 automobile manufacturers started offering a new braking system which would automatically grip and release the brake pads in rapid successions by using computer-based operations which release the pumping action of the brake so that even under heavy braking the wheels do not lock and keeps rotating giving the driver a better steering control over the vehicle and avoid skidding of the vehicle.
 In present times ABS in bikes has also become a common practice among manufacturers.
 Reportedly the number of accidents due to skidding has come down by a large number since we have started using the ABS or anti-lock braking system.

 Non-ABS or the traditional braking system is quite simple as you just have to apply pressure on the brake pedal and the brake pads clasp against the wheel bringing it to a halt but in situations where sudden freezing of wheels can cause skidding we had to use different techniques to prevent skidding.